Sammy Hagar says proposed Van Halen reunion would have been "dream come true"

-In a new interview, Sammy Hagar has said a Van Halen reunion tour would have been a “dream come true.”
+Sammy Hagar has said a Van Halen reunion tour would have been a “dream come true”.

 Speaking on SiriusXM’s Trunk Nation With Eddie Trunk, Hagar was asked if he knew about the tour.
 He replied: “It was totally on my radar.
 No one had confirmed any of it, but it was obviously what was gonna happen.